sirokode/doca/springboot-restful-webservices/README.md

 * Must have a VM with docker and docker compose
 * You need to package the application war file before running the docker compose file
 * * You would need to have java and maven installed- that is a Jenkins type environment.
+* * This means installin Java (v17) and Maven, and set the JAVA_HOME, MAVEN_HOME, refer to the Jenkins lesson
-* * To avaoid this, there is a pre-build war file in the targer folder, you can ust use that.
+* * To avoid this, there is a pre-build war file in the targer folder, you can ust use that.

 ## Steps